 In England and Wales, there are over one million domestic buildings with an EPC rating of F or G – that’s around 6% of properties.

 There are some exceptions as to which properties must comply with the new regulations.
 These will only apply in a small number of cases.
-If one of these apply, you can register for an exemption on the central register, which was due to for launch in October 2017.
+If one of these apply, you can register for an exemption on the PRS Exemptions Register.

 - Devaluation: The required improvements will either cause damage or reduce the value of the property by 5% or more.